SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="lordship" href="#contents" style="font-size:2.1em;">VII.
 Lordship Salvation</a>

-I have placed Lordship Salvation below Free Grace Theology because it may be a fabricated term, as historical protestant theologies have always stated that faith alone (*"sola fide"*) naturally results in obedience to God and good deeds after justification leading to a life devoid of hypocrisy and antinomianism; however, lordship salvation may be a concern and distinct from any other theology listed in this article, let's look at some concerns.
+I have placed Lordship Salvation below Free Grace Theology because it may be a fabricated term by them, as historical protestant theologies have always stated that faith alone (*"sola fide"*) naturally results in obedience to God and good deeds after justification leading to a life devoid of hypocrisy and antinomianism; however, lordship salvation may be a concern and distinct from any other theology listed in this article, let's look at some concerns.

 <!-- > I believe saving faith will **result** in obedience...
 We must guard jealously the fact that **faith alone is what saves us, not faith plus obedience**. ...
 No historic Protestant confession says that saving faith includes obedience. &mdash; [Dr. Wayne Grudem (Ph.D., Cambridge; D.D., Westminster) Historical Protestant Position](https://amzn.to/3k3gESD) -->